Illustration of a barbarian bodybuilder lifting weights to maintain his muscle size and strength.

 3. Push/Pull/Legs Split: This split organizes workouts by movement pattern.
 Pushing exercises work the triceps, chest, and shoulders.
 Pulling exercises target the back and biceps.
 Leg exercises focus on the entire lower body.
 It’s more logical than a Bro Split but also less clever and efficient.

 5. Hybrid Splits: This split combines different ideas together.
 For example, maybe you add an upper/lower split to a push/pull/legs split, giving you a 5-day workout routine for gaining strength, athleticism, and muscle size.
-Or if your arms are lagging behind, maybe you add an Arm Day to your full-body routine.
+Or if your arms are lagging behind, you could add an Arm Day to your full-body routine.

 Without further ado, let’s break all these splits down so you can find the one that’s best for you.